Montparnasse: Artistic hub

 Between 1921 and 1924, the number of Americans in Paris swelled from 6,000 to 30,000.
 While most of the artistic community gathered here were struggling to eke out an existence, well-heeled American socialites such as Peggy Guggenheim, and Edith Wharton from New York City, Harry Crosby from Boston and Beatrice Wood from San Francisco were caught in the fever of creativity.
 Robert McAlmon, and Maria and Eugene Jolas came to Paris and published their literary magazine Transition.
 Harry Crosby and his wife Caresse would establish the Black Sun Press in Paris in 1927, publishing works by such future luminaries as D. H. Lawrence, Archibald MacLeish, James Joyce, Kay Boyle, Hart Crane, Ernest Hemingway, John Dos Passos, William Faulkner, Dorothy Parker and others.
 As well, Bill Bird published through his Three Mountains Press until British heiress Nancy Cunard took it over.

-The cafés and bars of Montparnasse were a meeting place where ideas were hatched and mulled over.
-The coffeehouses at the centre of Montparnasse's night-life were in the Carrefour Vavin, now renamed Place Pablo-Picasso.
-In Montparnasse's heyday (from 1910 to 1920), the cafés Le Dôme, La Closerie des Lilas, La Rotonde, Le Select, and La Coupole—all of which are still in business— were the places where starving artists could occupy a table all evening for a few centimes.
+The cafés, bistros and bars of Montparnasse were a meeting place where cultural ideas and connections were hatched and mulled over.
+The cafés at the centre of Montparnasse's night-life were in the Carrefour Vavin, now renamed Place Pablo-Picasso.

+In Montparnasse's heyday (from 1910 to 1920), the cafés Le Dôme, Closerie des Lilas, La Rotonde, Le Select, and La Coupole—all of which are still in business—were the places where starving artists could occupy a table all evening for a few centimes.
 If they fell asleep, the waiters were instructed not to wake them.
-Arguments were common, some fuelled by intellect, others by alcohol, and if there were fights, and there often were, the police were never summoned.
-If you couldn't pay your bill, people such as La Rotonde's proprietor, Victor Libion, would often accept a drawing, holding it until the artist could pay.
+Arguments were common, some fueled by intellect, others by alcohol, and if there were fights (and there often were) the police were never summoned.
+If you could not pay your bill, people such as La Rotonde's proprietor, Victor Libion, would often accept a drawing, holding it until the artist could pay.
 As such, there were times when the café's walls were littered with a collection of artworks.

 There were many areas where the artists congregated, one of them being near Le Dôme at no. 10 rue Delambre called the Dingo Bar.
-It was the hang-out of artists and ex-patriate Americans and the place where Canadian writer Morley Callaghan came with his friend Ernest Hemingway, both still unpublished writers, and met the already-established F. Scott Fitzgerald.
+It was the hang-out of artists and ex-patriate Americans and the place where Canadian writer Morley Callaghan, who came with his friend Ernest Hemingway, both still unpublished writers, met the already-established writer F. Scott Fitzgerald.
 When Man Ray's friend and Dadaist, Marcel Duchamp, left for New York City, Man Ray set up his first studio at l'Hôtel des Ecoles at no. 15 rue Delambre.
-This is where his career as a photographer began, and where James Joyce, Gertrude Stein, Jean Cocteau and the others filed in and posed in black and white.
+This is where his career as a photographer began, and where James Joyce, Gertrude Stein, Kiki of Montparnasse, Jean Cocteau and the others filed in and posed in black and white.

 The rue de la Gaité in Montparnasse was the site of many of the great music-hall theatres, in particular the famous "Bobino".